MicrosoftDocs/powerapps-docs/powerapps-docs/user/calendar-view.md

 # Work with rows in the new calendar view

 The new calendar view displays scheduled activities and their associated details.
 You can view, create, and delete your activities in a day, week, or month view.
-For the new calendar view to be visible, the **Calendar Control V2** control must be added to an entity view by a system customizer or a system administrator.
-The **Calendar Control V2** control can be added to any entity.
+For the new calendar view to be visible, the **Calendar Control V2** control must be added to a table view by a system customizer or a system administrator.
+The **Calendar Control V2** control can be added to any table.

 By default, rows are displayed in a read-only grid.
-When the **Calendar Control V2** control is added to an entity and the view is changed to the calendar view, rows associated with the entity will be displayed in an interactive calendar.
+When the **Calendar Control V2** control is added to a table and the view is changed to the calendar view, rows associated with the table will be displayed in an interactive calendar.

 ## Switch to the new calendar view

-The calendar view is made available when the calendar control is added to an entity view.
+The calendar view is made available when the calendar control is added to a table view.
 If the calendar view isn't visible, contact your system customizer or a system administrator.

 **To switch to the new calendar view**